Will computers replace the curious mind?

 These may include things like:

 - Experience in using data visualisation tools such as…

 In summary, let’s not forget that the use of technology and computers is actually helping us as market researchers.
 It is helping us to get closer to our research participants and clients.
 Whether that is in the UK or overseas.

 Our Understanding improves

 In doing so, we can better understand their participant lives, their needs and habits.
 And therefore, we can offer clients robust and actionable data and insights quicker than 10 years ago.
 However, when analysing the data It is still up to us as humans to make recommendations based on the research.
 We would hope our research can impact the bottom line.

 How do we know if we as researchers have impacted the bottom line?

-In recent months, I have been asked this exact question a number of times which is why I have written a quick guide to understand the return-on-investment of your work in the industry.
-You can see that blog post by CLICKING HERE!
+In recent months, I have been asked this exact question a number of times which is why I have written a quick guide to understanding the return-on-investment of your work in the industry.

 Understand your personal return on investment is actually something a computer or technology cant help you with.
 It takes a personal approach to understand the benefits of your work.